Skip to main content Skip to secondary navigation

 Reduce wintertime carbon monoxide emissions that fall short of National Ambient Air Quality Standards (NAAQS)

-Required in <5% of US gasoline; however, ethanol is added to 95% of fuel to meet renewable fuel standard requirements
+Historically required in ~5% of U.S. gasoline during the wintertime; however, ethanol is now added to 98% of gasoline to oxygenate the fuel and meet renewable fuel standard requirements

 Low Reid Vapor Pressure (RVP)